Broccode/acci/docs/infrastructure/repository-structure.md

 ## Development Guidelines

 1. All new crates should be added under the `crates/` directory
-2. Documentation must be maintained in all three languages (EN, DE, SQ)
+2. Documentation must be maintained in English
 3. Configuration files should be placed in the repository root
 4. Tests should be organized by type (unit, integration, e2e)
 5. Docker-related files should be placed in `deploy/docker/`